chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/build.md

 Every time you install Storybook into an application it will add some examples inside the `stories` folder.
 If you want, take some time and explore them.
 But we won't be needing them for our design system, so it's safe to delete the `stories` directory.

-Now your Storybook should look like this (notice that the font styles are a little off, for instance see the "Initials" story):
+Now your Storybook should look like this (notice that the font styles are a little off, for instance see the "Avatar: Initials" story):

 <video autoPlay muted playsInline loop>
   <source